-Medicare Supplemental Plan D
+Medicare Supplement Insurance Plan D

-Medicare Supplement (Medigap) Plan D is one of the 10 standardized Medigap plans available in most states (Wisconsin, Minnesota and Massachusetts have their own standardized Medigap plans).
+Medicare Supplement (Medigap) insurance Plan D is one of the 10 standardized Medigap plans available in most states (Wisconsin, Minnesota and Massachusetts have their own standardized Medigap plans).

 Each Medigap Plan D policy offers the following standard set of benefits: